 It’s worth clarifying what “shaving” actually is.
 Shaving refers to the process of cutting the hair at the level of the skin.

 It’s as close as you could possibly go.
 It can only be done with a proper shaving device – an electric shaver or manual razor.

-- Keep the blades well oiled.
+blades well-oiled.
 Most trimmers and clippers come with a little bottle of oil.
 This keeps it clean and well-lubricated.
 If your trimmer didn’t come with one, it’s pretty cheap to buy online.
-When you’re using the same trimmer for multiple different purposes, making it last is so much more important.

 - Keep it well-charged.
-This is really only relevant to cordless beard trimmers.
-But you’ll definitely notice more tugging and pulling at that chest hair when the beard trimmer isn’t properly charged.
+This is really only relevant to cordless trimmers.
+But you’ll definitely notice more tugging and pulling when a trimmer isn’t properly charged.

 Ready Sleek founder.
 Obsessed with casual style and the minimalist approach to building a highly functional wardrobe.
 Also a fan of classic, vintage hairstyles.